ysdn2019/Graduates-List/graduates/allister-marks.md

 ---
 path: /work/well-that-bites
 graduate: Allister Marks
-mainimg: /assets/work/well,that-bites - Allister Marks.png
+mainimg: /assets/work/marks_allister_project2_web_main.png
-thumbnailimg: /assets/work/well,that-bites - Allister Marks.png
+thumbnailimg: /assets/work/marks_allister_project2_web_main.png
 title: Well, That Bites
 groupmembers:
-fields: Book Design
+fields: Book Design, Print
 mediumdimensions:
-description: An experimental book narrating the experience of an individual that has been bitten by a zombie, and the side effects and thoughts they experience as they approach their imminent death.
+description: An abstract and experimental book narrating the experience of an individual that has been bitten by a zombie, and the side effects and thoughts they experience as they approach their imminent death.
 The accordion-fold book may be read both frontwards and backwards, each with a separate story to be told.
 digitallink:
 image1:
 subtitle1: